 Recent trends show that almost 100% of children under the age of 10 attend primary school, while 92% of children above this age attend secondary school.
 There are also several crèches for children below the age of four.
 These crèches, however, do not fall under the remit of the Ministry of Education.
-The secondary school system in the Netherlands comprises three types of schools: the general secondary school, with an option of either the four-year junior general secondary school; the pre-university, comprising six years at an athenaeum or gymnasium; and the vocational secondary school, with junior, senior, and higher levels.
+The secondary school system in the Netherlands comprises three types of schools: the general secondary school, with an option of either the four-year junior general secondary school or the five-year senior general secondary school; the pre-university, comprising six years at an athenaeum or gymnasium; and the vocational secondary school, with junior, senior, and higher levels.